discordeno/discordeno/examples/advanced/README.md

-# Beginner Bot Template
+# Advanced Bot Template

-This template is designed for the beginner developer to start coding discord bots.
+This template has a bit more advanced code.

+This template includes some caching, user permission handling and slash commands options support It includes a /ping command to show the bot latency, and a /warn command to show how to send a DM to a user and how to checks for permissions

 ## Setup